 Five GCSE passes including:

-- GCSE Grade B/grade 5 or above in English Literature, English Language, Welsh Language (First Language) or Welsh Literature
+- GCSE Grade C/grade 4 or above in English Language OR Welsh Language (First Language)

-- GCSE Mathematics at grade B/grade 5.
+- GCSE Mathematics at grade C/grade 4.
 For Welsh applicants, we accept GCSE Mathematics or Mathematics - Numeracy

 Students studying to teach in Welsh medium schools require a GCSE grade C or above in Welsh (First Language).